kbairak/outbox/README.md

 The library uses `aio_pika.connect_robust()` for RabbitMQ connections, which provides automatic reconnection with full state recovery (queues, exchanges, bindings, and consumers).
 If RabbitMQ restarts or network issues occur, connections automatically recover without manual intervention.

-For additional control over connection resilience, you can pass connection objects directly to `setup()`:
+For additional control over connection resilience, you can pass connection objects directly to the class constructors:

 **PostgreSQL - Configure connection pooling:**